yingw787/walmart_challenge_07_07_2017/README.md

   avoid pollution.
 - Avoid chaining exceptions to avoid code duplication.
 - When updating state, update on a copy of the state first and then write back, so that you have a way of rolling back if an exception occurs.
+- Keep the amount of dependencies to an absolute minimum, and import only those you need (do not do anything like import java.util.*)

 - I considered having a barebones BasicSeat class, and having the BasicPerformanceVenue be a pair of stacks.
 That way, allocating a BasicSeat would be popping a BasicSeat off of an "available" stack of BasicSeats and pushing onto a stack of "held" or "reserved" BasicSeats.
 However, using a Stack would limit access to BasicSeats not recently pushed or popped, and access may be required for those BasicSeats.